 Sweet potatoes already bring a good amount of sweetness to this dish, so there’s no need to add too much sugar.
 To brighten up the sweetness & flavor, I tossed them in a small amount of maple syrup, cinnamon, nutmeg, sea salt & coconut oil.
 Then I stick them in the oven and roast them to a caramel-y brown perfection.

 While that deliciousness is getting all toasty & brown, I make the scrumptious cinnamon pecan crumble.
-To make it gluten-free, I combine oat four & tapioca flour.
+To make it gluten-free, I combine oat flour & tapioca flour.
 Then to make it sweet & crumbly, I add brown sugar, coconut oil, cinnamon, vanilla, nutmeg & a pinch of sea salt.
-Then I sprinkle this heaven on top of the roasted potatoes & cranberries, and bake until golden brown.
+Then I sprinkle this heaven on top of the roasted potatoes & cranberries and bake until golden brown.

 While baking, those sweet, crunchy & crumbly bits will fuse onto the potatoes and make magic happen.
 Each heavenly bite will be sweet, robust, buttery, cinnamon-y & crunchy.
 I’m drooling just thinking about it.

 This dish is lower in sugar, but is still deliciously sweet and will satisfy that holiday sweet tooth.
 Your dinner guests won’t be missing a thing, except loads of processed sugar and unhealthy fat.
 Their insides will secretly be thanking you.

 These Sweet Potatoes with Pecan Crumble will bring the essence of autumn right into your home, so you can forget about those fall-scented candles.
 This dish is warm, comforting, aromatic and magnificent.